-Ricky Santos, whose uniform No. 2 is among the few retired by the UNH football program, was hired as Wide Receivers Coach on March 1, 2013.
+Ricky Santos, whose uniform No. 2 is among the few retired by the UNH football program, is in his second season as WR coach in 2014.

 Santos was a four-year starter at quarterback (2004-07) who led the Wildcats to a 37-14 record.
 Over that time, Santos guided New Hampshire to the NCAA I-AA/FCS playoffs all four seasons, led the squad to its first-ever D-I postseason victory at Georgia Southern (Nov.
 27, 2004), was part of the 2005 Atlantic 10 championship team and two A-10 Northern Division titles (2004, 2006).

 The Bellingham, Mass., native ranks first in D-I FCS history with 2,140 career plays, he is No. 3 all-time in passing yards (13,212) and touchdown passes (123) and fourth in total offense (14,615 yards).
 Santos hooked up with UNH’s all-time leading receiver David Ball for 53 touchdowns in three seasons to set an FCS record for most career TD connections for a QB-WR duo.

 In 2006 Santos won the Walter Payton Award as the most outstanding offensive player in FCS football.
 The then-junior, who finished a mere five points away from garnering the honor the previous season, threw for 3,125 yards and 29 touchdowns.